City of London swords

-The City of London swords are five two-handed ceremonial swords owned by the City of London, namely the Mourning (or Black) Sword, the Pearl Sword, the State (or Sunday) Sword, the Old Bailey Sword and the Mansion House Justice Room Sword.
+The City of London Swords are five two-handed ceremonial swords belonging to the Corporation of London, namely the Mourning (or Black) Sword, the Pearl Sword, the State (or Sunday) Sword, the Old Bailey Sword and the Mansion House Justice Room Sword.
 A sixth sword, the Travelling Sword of State, replaces the Sword of State for visits outside the City.
-They are part of the plate collection of Mansion House, the official residence of the Lord Mayor of London.
+They comprise part of the plate collection of Mansion House, the official residence of the Lord Mayor of London.

 Mourning Sword

 The Mourning Sword is used on occasions of ceremonial mourning and has also been known as the Black Sword and the Lenten Sword.
-Its history is somewhat uncertain—The Telegraph reports that it is believed to be 16th century and that there is a rumour that it was found in the River Thames, but there has been more than one Mourning Sword through time.
+Its history is somewhat uncertain—The Telegraph reports it to be of 16th-century origin and that there is a rumour that it was found in the River Thames, but there has been more than one Mourning Sword through time.

-Samuel Pepys describes in his diary entry for 2 September 1663 a conversation with the then-Lord Mayor Anthony Bateman as follows:
+Samuel Pepys describes in his diary entry for 2 September 1663 a conversation with then-Lord Mayor Anthony Bateman as follows:

-In his footnote to that entry in his 1893 transcription, Henry Benjamin Wheatley quotes William St John Hope, assistant secretary of the Society of Antiquaries, who had read a paper on the history of the insignia of the City of London to the society on 28 May 1891, as saying "It has long been the custom in the City as in other places to have a sword painted black and devoid of ornament, which is carried before the Lord Mayor on occasions of mourning or special solemnity. ...
-The present mourning sword has an old blade, but the hilt and guard, which are of iron japanned black, are of the most ordinary character and seemingly modern.
+In his footnote to that entry in his 1893 transcription, Henry Benjamin Wheatley quotes Sir William St John Hope, FSA and Assistant Secretary to the Society of Antiquaries, who read a paper on the history of the insignia of the City of London to the Society on 28 May 1891, as saying "It has long been the custom in the City as in other places to have a sword painted black and devoid of ornament, which is carried before the Lord Mayor on occasions of mourning or special solemnity. ...
+The present Mourning Sword has an old blade, but the hilt and guard, which are of iron japanned-black, are of the most ordinary character and seemingly modern.
 The grip and sheath are covered with black velvet."

 In Ceremonial Swords of Britain: State and Civic Swords (2017), Edward Barrett dates the current Mourning Sword to 1615 or 1623.
 It has a blade 3 ft 2+3/8 in long and 1+7/8 in wide, and a 12 in hilt.
 While the velvet on the scabbard looks black, it is actually very deep maroon.

-The Mourning Sword was carried by then-Lord Mayor Roger Gifford at the funeral of Margaret Thatcher in 2013, leading the Queen and Prince Philip in and out of St Paul's Cathedral for the ceremony.
-It had not previously been used at a funeral since the state funeral of Sir Winston Churchill in 1965.
+The Mourning Sword was carried by then-Lord Mayor Roger Gifford at the funeral of the Baroness Thatcher in 2013, leading the Queen and Prince Philip in and out of St Paul's Cathedral for the ceremony.
+It had not previously been used since the state funeral of Sir Winston Churchill in 1965.
 In addition to its use at funerals, it is used on Good Friday, feast days and the anniversary of the Great Fire of London.